AideenM12/Joyce-English-School-MS4/TESTING.md

 **Steps**
 1. Open one's internet browser of choice.
 2. Navigate to [https://joyce-english-school.herokuapp.com/](https://joyce-english-school.herokuapp.com/).
 3. Click the Sign-Up tab in the navigation bar.
-Alternatively click the register button beneath the banner image.
+Alternatively, click the register button beneath the banner image.
-4. Fill out the the registration form as instruction.
+4. Fill out the the registration form as instructed.
 5. Verify email address as instructed.
 6. Log in with the credentials that were created when filling out the registration form.

 **Expected Result:**
-A registration form will be provided and once successfully completed and submitted the user will recieve an email asking them to verify their account.
+A registration form will be provided and once successfully completed and submitted the user will receive an email asking them to verify their account.
 Once the user's email has been verified they will be able to log in easily with the credentials they have created.

 **Actual Result:**
-A registration form will be provided and once successfully completed and submitted the user will recieve an email asking them to verify their account.
+A registration form will be provided and once successfully completed and submitted the user will receive an email asking them to verify their account.
 Once the user's email has been verified they will be able to log in easily with the credentials they have created.

 **Pass/Fail:**
 Pass